little-Geek/Kaggle/README.md

 NOTE - Specify the path of your own directory for read.csv files where feamat, train, test datasets are kept.

-For Example - If feamat, train, test datasets are kept in ToxcityPrediction folder then the code would be replaced by -
+For Example - If feamat, train, test datasets are kept in ToxcityPrediction folder then the following line of code would be replaced by -

 #load train dataset
 train = pd.read_csv('/ToxcityPrediction/train.csv')